-Welcome to the Employee Benefits and Risk Management (EBARM) Web Site.
+Employee Benefits, Assistance and Risk Management (EBARM) is a part of the Office for Human Resources and Educator Quality.
 All of our staff members are here to provide service and assistance to employees and their families.
 We recognize that, in many instances, employees seeking help are experiencing medical treatment and are under considerable stress.
 Understanding and efficiently using health insurance benefits can be very complex and frustrating.
 The information on this web site can assist you.
 More importantly, do not hesitate to call for help either from the specific insurance company or from the EBARM staff.

 The District School Board of Pasco County provides all eligible employees a fully paid, comprehensive benefit package that includes group medical, term life insurance, behavioral health services, and employee assistance program.
 Employees covered by another major medical health plan may waive participation (opt out) in the group health plan and receive a cash benefit (taxable income).
 In addition to the benefits provided by the district, employees have an opportunity to purchase additional voluntary benefits and coverage for eligible dependents through payroll deductions.
 Please take a moment to explore the pages of our website and learn more about the benefits available to you through the District's group health plan.